ZORALab/Monteur/.github/ISSUE_TEMPLATE/Question.md

 ```
 Please list out all your research artifacts that you did (e.g. link, blog post,
 documentations, and etc) for us to gauge your context and current efforts.
 We
-may not reply and will close the ticket if this section remains empty and
+may not reply and will close the ticket with perjuidice if this section remains
-unconvincing.
+empty and unconvincing.
 ```